r-devel/r-devel.github.io/events/c-study-group-2024/index.md

 A suggested weekly schedule for the CS50 material is

 -   Week 1: Watch "Lecture" video (2.5 hr).
--   Week 2: Watch "Shorts"" (\~6 x 10-15 min videos that expand on topics in the lecture) and do one or more "Practice Problems".
+-   Week 2: Watch "Shorts" (\~6 x 10-15 min videos that expand on topics in the lecture).
+Do the "Lab" from the corresponding session in [CS50 2023](https://cs50.harvard.edu/x/2023).
--   Week 3: Do the "Lab".
+-   Week 3: Watch "Section" (~1hr video going beyond the lecture).
+Try one or more "Additional Practice" Practice Problems.
--   Week 4: Meet to share solutions to the Practice Problems/Lab.
-Optional: Do "Problem Set" and submit if doing course for credit.
+-   Week 4: Meet to share solutions to the Lab/Practice Problems.
+Optional: Do "Problem Set" and submit if doing course for credit, or if you want to receive an automatic grade to check your progress.

-[Note: This schedule is based on the [2023 version of CS50](https://cs50.harvard.edu/x/2023/).
-If Practice Problems or Labs are not provided for 2024, we will use the ones from 2023].
+The labs from CS50 2023 are designed as learning problems and include hints.
+The additional practice problems are often harder than the problem set, however we suggest leaving the problem set till after the meetup and attempting this independently (this is expected if you are doing the course for credit).

 There is the option to do further study towards a free [certificate](https://cs50.harvard.edu/x/2024/certificate/) from Harvard or a verified certificate from edX (~200 USD, financial assistance program available on edX).
 See the CS50 website for details.